View the full list of fields, first using long-form arguments:

 get repacked and saved into the image file after an exit

-among them are /tmp/
+Among them are /tmp/

 , /var/tmp/